Referring a Case to Student Citizenship

 After that, the complaint will be shared with the student alleged to have violated policy (the respondent).
 That student will meet with the Director, review the complaint, learn next steps, and ask any questions they have.
 Then, they have an opportunity to submit a written response.

-Once Student Citizenship has both the complaint and the response, those will be shared with the COD Chair who will determine if they case will be resolved in an administrative letter or a COD hearing.
+Once Student Citizenship has both the complaint and the response, those will be shared with the COD Chair who will determine if they case will be handled as an administrative resolution, via sanctioning panel, or via hearing.

 Q. Does the person who is the subject of the complaint (respondent) have to know it came from me?